overcommitted-dev/overcommitted/CONTRIBUTING.md

 ## About the Project

-Overcommitted is a podcast website built with the **Starpod** framework - an open-source tool for creating podcast websites quickly and easily.
+Overcommitted is a podcast website built with the **Starpod** framework - an open-source tool for creating podcast websites quickly and easily based on [Astro](https://astro.build/).
 The site features the "Overcommitted" podcast, where passionate software engineers discuss technical decisions, learning strategies, and career challenges.

 ## Technology Stack